knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 - `RETURN`: Indicates that the function is providing the result of its task.
 - `assembledFuselage`: Represents the finished plane part that's being returned.
 Think of this as the actual fuselage being presented for inspection or integration.

+> Note: Again, notice the indentation of the body of the functions.
+This indicates that those lines of code are inside the function, and it visually separates the body of the function from the rest of the code, making the code structure clear and readable.

 Whether it's a status message or the finished product, the return mechanism in programming ensures a clear and efficient handoff, just as it would in an airplane assembly line.